Child ADHD versus ADD

 Technically, ADHD is considered a diagnosis in the DSM-V (psychiatric diagnostic manual) and can be treated with psycho-stimulants with certain success.
 However, this type of brain wiring has served many cultures, careers and people and can definitely be an asset in the right setting.
 Though, it may make it much more difficult to sit at a desk for 7-11 hours per day; ADHD can certainly be beneficial in certain healthcare careers, military and combat careers, fire fighting, travel/sales position, hunting, agriculture, teaching, and sports, etc. In fact, it is hypothesized that many brilliant people probably had ADHD including Leonardo DaVinci, one of the greatest minds of all time.
 During the school years, though, it can definitely be of assistance to have a 504 plan or IEP (individualized education plan).
 We would be happy to assist your child with that process.

-She has Master's and Post Master's degrees (coursework equivalent to a Doctorate of Psychology) from the University of Florida and has been evaluating, diagnosing and counseling children and their parents for over 20 years in private practice and community settings including: Hope Haven Children and Family Clinic; Child Guidance Center; Meridian Behavioral Healthcare - Gainesville; The Beaches Resource Center; Miller and Quinones Pediatric Psychiatry; and as the Clinical Director of a 30 bed adolescent inpatient program and outpatient programs.
+She has Master's and Post Master's degrees (coursework equivalent to a Doctorate of Psychology) from the University of Florida and has been evaluating, diagnosing and counseling children and their parents for over 20 years in private practice and community settings including: Hope Haven Children and Family Clinic; Child Guidance Center; Meridian Behavioral Healthcare - Gainesville; The Beaches Resource Center; Miller and Quinones Pediatric Psychiatry; and as the Clinical Director of a 30 bed adolescent inpatient program, school-based and outpatient programs.

 She is an active member of the Florida Association for Infant Mental Health/FAIMH and the American Psychological Association/APA and served as Ethics Chair of FAMFT and as the President of AAMFT.